icecream17/solver/src/Elems/MainElems/Sudoku.md

 Then the user can either click the button or press+release the key again.

+And in practice, most detections of potentially released keys can be done with looking at the blur/focus of the window (to see if the user clicked off the tab) or oncontextmenu (to see if the right click context menu has happened).
+This needs to be tested though.

 #### Strategy

+1. Implement on-screen-keyboard (would also help mobile).
+1. Keep track of keys to allow diagonal movements.
 1. Implement multi-selection to separate focus and selection.
-2. Implement mobile on-screen-keyboard.
-3. Keep track of keys to allow diagonal movements.

 ### Ending